MusilyApp/teleployer/README.md

 # Teleployer
-A tool for deploy Musily releases on telegram
+A tool to deploy Musily releases on telegram